-Liberty House Coffee and Café has sourced coffees from two of the most respected roasters in the region and paired them with wholesome, fresh foods from local and regional partners.
+Liberty House Coffee and Cafe has sourced coffees from two of the most respected roasters in the region and paired them with wholesome, fresh foods from local and regional partners.
 A former neighborhood home, the cafe has a relaxed atmosphere that makes it well-suited for a light meal or low-key conversation.

-The coffees at Liberty House Coffee and Café come from Summit Coffee Co. and IDNE Beans.
-The former roaster provides the mainstays that are brewed every day, while the latter offers a varying selection of seasonal coffees that are used for the specialty beverages.
+The coffees at Liberty House Coffee and Cafe come from Summit Coffee Co. and IDNE Beans.
+The former roaster provides the mainstays that are brewed every day, while the latter offers a varying selection of seasonal coffees that are used for specialty beverages.
 Both of these roasters focus on responsibly sourcing their coffees, and each is a well-known name in the region.

 These coffees are used to make both common cafe beverages and more creative ones that you’re unlikely to find elsewhere.
-For example, there are espressos, americanos, lattes and drip coffees.
-You can also get a Cubanito or Vietnamese Style coffee, though.
+For example, there are espressos, americanos, lattes, and drip coffees.
+You can also get a Cubanito or Vietnamese-style coffee, though.
 Any syrup used in one of these beverages is house-made, too.

-A few of our menu favorites at Liberty House Coffee and Café include:
+A few of our menu favorites at Liberty House Coffee and Cafe include:

 The Cubanito whips espresso and raw sugar together to create a strong, sweet elixir and then combines that with steamed milk and pink Himalayan salt.
 The result is a combination that’s long been a favorite in its homeland.